rowanlg/bald-flavours/_data/recipes/2021-02-21-venison-with-jennied-carrots-roasted-beetroot-and-pickled-cherries.md

 title: 'Venison with Jennied Carrots, roasted beetroot and pickled cherries'
 thumbnail: /assets/108083054_271016284228090_4432291786082240092_n.jpg
 ---
-Vension with Jennied Carrots, roasted beetroot and pickled cherries.
+Vension with Jennied Carrots, roasted beetroot and pickled cherries

 NB: Because I keep all basting butter that I use, I aged this lean cut in that butter for a week.